SHOULD I BUY NEW OR USED?????

 Just as it is when purchasing a new car, the number one reason for buying a new generator is the fact that it comes with a standard manufacturer’s warranty.
 The length and terms of each warranty varies greatly but is typically between one and two years, depending on the intended usage of the generator and/or engine.
 However, as it is with cars as well, those warranties do not come without a substantial increase in cost.
 And, depending on the size, make and manufacturer, there may be a long wait time or limited availability so extra time is often required to account for that, especially on the larger generators.
 For companies who have the time to wait and really want the security a warranty offers for a year or two, new generators can be the best way to go.
 As it is with any heavy equipment, you simply need to weigh all the pros and cons of your particular situation to determine what the best option is for your needs.

-While they do not usually come with a warranty, it is often extremely advantageous to buy rebuilt diesel engines and used electric power generators for a number of reasons.
+It is often extremely advantageous to buy rebuilt diesel engines and used electric power generators for a number of reasons.
 A key one is of course that used generators with low hours on the engines are often available at very attractive prices, and are substantially below the high retail prices of new units.
 It’s even possible to save up to 50% or more by getting a low-hour used generator instead of a new one.

 Another key benefit to purchasing a used GenSet is the fact that they are readily available and can be bought and installed very quickly.
 There is no waiting because of limited availability and factory lead times, you simply buy it and have it shipped right then and there.
 Many sellers will even include shipping in the cost of the unit.